-- 1. Remove any distracting objects (or people!).

-- 2. Consciously relax your mind and your body.

-- 3. Draw the characters.

-- 4. Add speaking bubbles, thinking bubbles, and captions.

-- 4. Proofread your text.

-- 5. Draw the background.

-- 6. Have your Semi-Final Artist Moment is there anything you want to change, edit, or adjust?

-- 7. Ink in your work.

-- 8. Erase any visible pencil lines.

-- 9. Color.

-- 10. Take your Final Artist Moment.

-- 11. Repeat for the next panel.
+- 1. Remove any distracting objects (or people!). - 2.
+Consciously relax your mind and your body (consider the spiral and/or some purposeful breathing). - 3.
+Draw the characters in pencil.
+A sharp pencil. - 4.
+Add speaking bubbles, thinking bubbles, and captions in pencil-text first, then containers. - 4.
+Proofread your text and make corrections. - 5.
+Draw the background in pencil. - 6.
+Have your Semi-Final Artist Moment-is there anything you want to change, edit, or adjust? - 7.
+Ink in your work, including the panel. - 8.
+Erase any visible pencil lines. - 9.
+Color-slowly, purposefully, moving in one direction. - 10.
+Take your Final Artist Moment. - 11.
+Repeat for the next panel.